EventStore/documentation/docs/cloud/faq/README.md

 #### Networks and peerings

-While networks and peering links at cloud providers are fault tolerant, occasionally events may occur that will degrade or, for a period of time remove network access to resources.
+While networks and peering links at cloud providers are fault-tolerant, occasionally events may occur that will degrade or, for a period of time remove network access to resources.

 #### Clusters